How Blockchain’s Web 3.0 Would Impact Businesses

 As a normal user, we store our data in Google Drive or iCloud.
 For companies, however, the need and situation is entirely different for they need a much robust and highly scalable centralized solution for storing their data.

-Majority of the data storage operative in the market today are centralized, meaning the data can be manipulated or sold for advertisements.
+Majority of the data storage operatives in the market today are centralized, meaning the data can be manipulated or sold for advertisements.
 Something that brands like Uber, LinkedIn, and T-Mobile have already fallen prey to.

 The solution to this is the decentralized storage facility that Web 3.0 comes with.
 The idea behind it is that the files and data are first encrypted and then shared through a peer to peer network, meaning they are not stored in any one place but on multiple nodes.